maitaii/maitaii.github.io/_posts/2023-12-31-regarding-my-last-year-in-infosec.md

 After reading a couple of resources and doing the labs i was in love with the platform.
 I was literally spending my whole free time on the Portswigger Academy and i was learning a lot.
 Every day i was learning new attacks, new concepts and new techniques.
 It was amazing.

-![Me doing some OAuth labs on Portswigger academy](/images/2023-recap/IMG_9108.png)
+![Me doing some OAuth labs on Portswigger academy](/images/2023-recap/IMG_9108.png) *Me doing some OAuth labs on Portswigger academy*

 In a couple of month i was near the end of the learning path.
 I was really thrilled that i've learned tons of things, but i felt that something was missing.
 I was really satisfied by the Portswigger experience, but i wanted more.
 I wanted to jump straight into the action, and use all the shiny new techniques learned.